SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/editor/drag-and-drop/index.md

 To edit the message at a global level, select **Body** (![icon][img12])in the side-panel.

 > [!TIP]
-> Use standard fonts for the best legibility with any e-mail client or web browser.
+> Use standard fonts for the best legibility with any email client or web browser.

 ## Menu overview